Welcome to Seb’s Maths & Education blog !

 I’ll be happy to hear from you, so do not hesitate to leave me some feedback (firstname.lastname@example.org).

 This blog is dedicated to the memory of my uncle, who was himself an extraordinary teacher.
-Although a dedicated atheist and socialist, he was one of the only men I have ever met who behaved throughout his life like a truly religious man should, such was his respect and kindness for all human beings.
-When he passed away, the line of students who came to pay their respects stretched far beyond the gate of the cemetery and onto the road.
+He was one of the only men I have ever met who behaved throughout his life with great respect and kindness for all human beings.
+When he passed away, the line of students who came to bid him farewell stretched far beyond the gate of the cemetery and onto the road.
 A good reminder for all of us teachers: students may not always listen to what we say, but they listen to what we are.